sodascience/empathy-viz/README.md

 ### Run code
-- Install dependencies //renv information here//
+- Clone repository OR download repository (Code --> Download as ZIP)
+- Start RStudio and navigate to the folder
-- Run shiny app
+- Click on run app

 ### Built with